justinfraz/Cafe-Fausse/README.md

 # Café Fausse

-A full-stack web application for **Café Fausse**, built with a Flask backend, React frontend, and PostgreSQL database.
-Provides a restaurant website with menu browsing, reservations, newsletter signup, and a responsive (mobile + desktop) client.
+The **Café Fausse** full-stack, web application will serve as the digital front door for a fine-dining establishment.
+It will combine a visually appealing React-based front-end with a robust Flask back-end.
+A PostgreSQL database will ensure reliable data storage for reservations and customer information.
+It provides a restaurant website with menu browsing, table reservations, newsletter signups, and a responsive (mobile + desktop) client.

 ---